 However, the value of issued capital represents the financial liability of the owners.
 Therefore, if your business runs up any debts that it can’t afford to pay, the shareholders are legally required to contribute the nominal value of their shares toward these debts.

 The nominal value is usually set at £1.00.
-If you issue one share, your financial liability will only be £1.00.
+If you issue one share at this value, your financial liability will only be £1.00.
 If you issue 100, the total liability of the owners will be £100.
 This is worth remembering if you are thinking about issuing thousands of shares and owning all of them yourself!

 What are the Prescribed Particulars?